-An inception report on progress achieved will be produced six months after the beginning of the project.
-Semi-annual reports will be submitted to ITTO no later than February 28 and August 15 each year.
+An inception report will be produced at the beginning of project Phase I and Phase II respectively.
+Semi-annual reports will be submitted to ITTO in February and August each year.

 The annual financial audit report on the accounts will also be produced and submitted no later than March 31st each year for the duration of the project.